grafana/faro-web-sdk/docs/sources/tutorials/quick-start-browser.md

 ### With OpenTelemetry tracing on backend on different domain than frontend

-By default, OpenTelemetry's XMLHttpRequestInstrumentation and FetchInstrumentation inject the traceparent header only into requests sent to the same origin as the current window.
+By default, OpenTelemetry's XMLHttpRequestInstrumentation and FetchInstrumentation inject the traceparent header only into requests send to the same origin as the current window.
-To this functionality to other origins, you can enable it by setting up propagateTraceHeaderCorsUrls as shown below. only inject traceparent header to request send to the same domain than the current windows.
+To enable this functionality for other origins, you can enable it by setting up propagateTraceHeaderCorsUrls as shown below.
-To enable it to others backend please set up propagateTraceHeaderCorsUrls as show below.

 ```ts
 import { getWebInstrumentations, initializeFaro } from '@grafana/faro-web-sdk';